br3cc/slsa-github-generator/README.md

 Specifically, this repository contains:

-- tools for generating non-forgeable SLSA provenance on GitHub for your projects.
+- Tools for generating non-forgeable SLSA provenance on GitHub for your projects.
 The generated provenance meets the [provenance generation](https://slsa.dev/spec/v1.0/requirements#provenance-generation) and [isolation](https://slsa.dev/spec/v1.0/requirements#isolation-strength) requirements for
   [SLSA Build level 3 and above](https://slsa.dev/spec/v1.0/levels).
 See some [popular projects](#hall-of-fame) generating provenance using this project.
-- tools for building a SLSA builder on GitHub using the [Build-Your-Own-Builder](#build-your-own-builder) framework.
+- Tools for building a SLSA builder on GitHub using the [Build-Your-Own-Builder](#build-your-own-builder) framework.
 With this framework, you can "wrap" an existing GitHub Action into a SLSA builder.
 The SLSA builder will generate non-forgeable provenance meeting the